sincerelykristi/d3-sweet-libs/README.md

   .attr("width", 300)
   .attr("height", 100);
 ```
-*this code coule live all on one line but to make your code more organized, the convention is to return to a new line after each method.*
+*this code could have lived all on one line but to make your code more organized, the convention is to return to a new line after each method.*

 If you don't know what's happening here just jump to the above section for more detail.
 Basically, we are creating an SVG element in the body of our HTML document.
 Our SVG is 300px wide and 100px in height.